-Antonio Ianni has three sites, two in Itu city and one in Porto Feliz city:
+Antonio Ianni has one site in Itu city:

 • Sitio São Benedito, in Itu city, is a breeding, finishing and nursery swine operation.
 The site uses one primary open lagoon for animal waste storage.
 Waste from the barns is removed via the pull plug method and then routed to the open lagoon.
 The methods of effluent disposition used are surface spread and irrigation.